The Grand Burstin Hotel: Hygiene concerns

-The Guardian newspaper reported on the Burstin's management Britannia Hotels in 2020, observing a Which? customer score of 37%.
-Particular emphasis was put on hygiene, with Jo Rhodes of Which? writing that swab tests taken from the bathroom surfaces at Royal Albion Hotel contained enterococci bacteria.
-Cleanliness issues were also present at the Grand Burstin where researchers reportedly found "stray hairs, stained towels and surfaces that had not been thoroughly cleaned".
-Rhodes reported spraying "towels and bedsheets with Hazmat UV fluid" to analyse how thorough room cleaning was between guests.
+The Guardian reported in 2020 that the Burstin's management company, Britannia Hotels, had a Which? customer score of 37%.
+At the Grand Burstin, researchers reportedly found "stray hairs, stained towels and surfaces that had not been thoroughly cleaned".
+A writer reported spraying "towels and bedsheets with Hazmat UV fluid" to analyse how thorough room cleaning was between guests.
 Germ simulation powder was also used on "common touch areas, including the light switches and door handles".
 Results showed that specific items "lit up" under the UV black light, including television remotes, door handles, plug sockets, kettles and coffee mugs.
 Bathroom results further lit up on the bathroom taps, soap dispenser, toilet brush and chain.
 Bedding and towels did not light up however, meaning they had been changed between guests.
 Hedi Mehrez of Kent Live described a "musty smell" in his room, however he adjusted to the smell.
 Andrew Eames of BBC Travel described an unpleasant in the room he stayed at, where his "room smelled of stale cigarettes".

 Asylum seekers

 In 2014, 130 migrants were temporarily located to the Grand Burstin hotel for a two week period.
 The Home Office had transported them there due to other options already reaching capacity.
 Thirty of the migrants reportedly exited the hotel within 24 hours, whilst those still there promptly vacated before the two weeks had elapsed.
 The MP for Folkestone and Hythe, Damian Collins announced that Home Office contractors had made the decision to not provide access to local services to the migrants during their time at the hotel, directing them to asylum seeker centres for urgent care instead.
 They also maintained that the local council would not provide support.
-59 more migrants were provided emergency accommodation at the hotel by the Home Office in 2019.
+A further 59 migrants were provided emergency accommodation at the hotel by the Home Office in 2019.
 Staff and guests expressed concern with the arrangement although the migrants' stay was brief.